Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

-A key test of whether the network has learned the underlying physics rather than merely memorizing the training data is its ability to extrapolate to nuclei not included in training.
-Figure~\ref{fig:extrapolation} shows predictions for three nuclei that were never seen during training: \nuc{24}{Mg} ($A=24$, $Z=12$), \nuc{63}{Cu} ($A=63$, $Z=29$), and \nuc{184}{W} ($A=184$, $Z=74$).
+A key test of whether the network has captured the systematic trends in the KD02-Numerov solutions rather than merely memorizing the training data is its ability to generalize to nuclei not included in training.
+Figure~\ref{fig:generalization} shows predictions for three nuclei that were never seen during training: \nuc{24}{Mg} ($A=24$, $Z=12$), \nuc{63}{Cu} ($A=63$, $Z=29$), and \nuc{184}{W} ($A=184$, $Z=74$).
 These targets were deliberately chosen to lie between the training nuclei in atomic mass: \nuc{24}{Mg} between \nuc{16}{O} and \nuc{27}{Al}, \nuc{63}{Cu} between \nuc{58}{Ni} and \nuc{90}{Zr}, and \nuc{184}{W} between \nuc{120}{Sn} and \nuc{197}{Au}, testing interpolation capability with nuclei having different proton-to-neutron ratios that affect the optical potential parameters through the isospin dependence of the KD02 parameterization.
-The top row [panels (a)--(c)] displays $s$-wave ($l=0$) proton scattering wave functions at intermediate energies.
-For \nuc{24}{Mg} at $E = 76$~MeV [panel~(a)], the light target produces a wave function with approximately 4 oscillations and relatively uniform amplitude, characteristic of weak absorption in the small nuclear volume.
-For \nuc{63}{Cu} at $E = 88$~MeV [panel~(b)], the larger nuclear radius shifts the oscillatory pattern outward with approximately 5 oscillations visible, while the wave function amplitude grows more pronounced toward the asymptotic region.
-For \nuc{184}{W} at $E = 38$~MeV [panel~(c)], the combination of heavy target and lower energy produces a wave function with fewer oscillations (longer wavelength) but still excellent agreement between BiLNN and Numerov across the full radial range.
+The top row [panels (a)--(c)] displays $s$-wave ($l=0$) proton scattering wave functions at $E = 50$~MeV.
+For \nuc{24}{Mg} [panel~(a)], the light target produces a wave function with approximately 4 oscillations and relatively uniform amplitude, characteristic of weak absorption in the small nuclear volume.
+For \nuc{63}{Cu} [panel~(b)], the larger nuclear radius shifts the oscillatory pattern outward with approximately 5 oscillations visible, while the wave function amplitude grows more pronounced toward the asymptotic region.
+For \nuc{184}{W} [panel~(c)], the heavy target produces a wave function with similar oscillation count but distinct amplitude pattern due to stronger absorption, with sub-percent agreement between BiLNN and Numerov across the full radial range.
 The bottom row [panels (d)--(f)] shows the corresponding elastic scattering cross sections $d\sigma/d\sigma_{\text{Ruth}}$.
 For \nuc{24}{Mg} [panel~(d)], the cross section ratio remains above unity across most angles with a single broad minimum.
 For \nuc{63}{Cu} [panel~(e)], multiple diffraction minima appear spanning nearly four orders of magnitude in cross section ratio.
 For \nuc{184}{W} [panel~(f)], the strong Coulomb field produces a pattern with the ratio declining smoothly from forward angles to backward angles.
-In all cases, the BiLNN predictions closely track the Numerov reference, demonstrating that the network has learned the smooth dependence of the scattering solution on atomic mass $A$ and charge $Z$ embedded in the optical potential, rather than memorizing target-specific patterns.
+In all cases, the BiLNN predictions closely track the Numerov reference, demonstrating that the network has captured the smooth dependence of the Numerov solution on atomic mass $A$ and charge $Z$ as encoded in the KD02 parameterization, rather than memorizing target-specific patterns.
+Averaged over all energies and partial waves, the wave-function error for these unseen nuclei is 0.51\%, 0.55\%, and 0.86\% for \nuc{24}{Mg}, \nuc{63}{Cu}, and \nuc{184}{W} respectively, comparable to the 0.6\% in-sample test error; the heaviest target, \nuc{184}{W}, shows the largest error, following the same trend with target mass observed for the training nuclei.